discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Basics
 To play <Specialization text="Heal Boon Chronomancer" name="Chronomancer"/> you'll need to constantly create Clones/Phantasms.

-Which can then be spent on Shatters, to trigger:
+Clones can then be spent on Shatters, to trigger:
 - <Trait name="Seize the Moment"/> or <Trait name="Stretched Time"/>
 - <Trait name="Illusionary Defense"/>
 - <Trait name="Bountiful Disillusionment"/>